DIFFERENT BENEFITS FOR YOUR FAMILY’S DIFFERENT SITUATIONS

 Social Security has your entire family in mind when it comes to coverage and benefits.
 We’re here to help everyone in the family— during every stage of life.

 Most people think of retirement benefits when they think about Social Security, and that certainly is a big part of what we do.
-In fact, most of the benefits we pay go to retirees and their families—about 41 million people.
+In fact, most of the benefits we pay go to retirees and their families—about 41 million people across the county with about 900 thousand here in Washington State alone.
 However, Social Security is more than retirement.
 Just read on.

 If you work and pay Social Security taxes during your lifetime, you can look forward to a strong foundation of income in retirement from Social Security.
 Of course, Social Security was never intended to be your sole source of retirement income.
 You build with pensions, savings, and other income upon a foundation.

 Nevertheless, what if you become disabled before you retire and you are unable to continue working to support your family?
 Social Security has you covered with disability benefits.
 If you have a disability that is expected to last a year or longer, or result in death, you should apply for disability benefits.

 Your work and taxes cover not only you, but your entire family, too.
 Family benefits can include retirement, disability and, in the event of your death, survivors benefits.
 This coverage includes everyone in your family who depends on you for support, such as your minor children who are under age 18, or age 19 if still in secondary school, as well as your spouse.
 It also can include older children who have severe disabilities that began before age 22.
 In some cases, parents and grandchildren can qualify for family benefits if they depend on your income and you are their only means of support.
 In Washington, over 110 thousand widows, widowers, and children receive monthly payment from Social Security Survivor Benefits.

 If you want to learn more about how Social Security benefits the younger members of your family, visit.
 This page has information for you even if you don’t have children and are a young worker yourself.